- How do I enable the gamification feature?

 How do I see the ranking when using the app?

-Is it possible to extract a report with the attendees' scores and responses?
+How do I extract a report with the attendees' scores and responses?

 What are the best games for Virtual Events?